 LEASE TERM

 Section 2.1.
 Lease Term.
-The term of this Lease (the “Lease Term”) shall commence on May 1__, 2022 (the “Commencement Date”), and shall terminate at 11:59:59 p.m. on April 30, 2023, provided, however, either party may terminate this Lease on 90-day notice to the other party.
+The term of this Lease (the “Lease Term”) shall commence on May 1, 2022 (the “Commencement Date”), and shall terminate at 11:59:59 p.m. on April 30, 2023, provided, however, either party may terminate this Lease, with or without cause, upon 90-days written notice to the other party.

 Section 2.2.
 Holding Over.
 If at the expiration or earlier termination of this Lease Tenant remains in possession of all or part of the Premises for any reason whatever, with or without Landlord’s express or implied consent, the tenancy by which Tenant shall hold the Premises shall be for month-to-month only and shall not be a renewal or extension of this Lease for any future term.
 In such case, in the absence of a written agreement to the contrary signed by Landlord, the monthly rent due hereunder shall be at the same rent as provided below.
 Otherwise, such month-to-month tenancy shall be subject to every other term, covenant and condition contained in this Lease.